marekjm/pake/PROTOCOL.markdown

 ###### `nodes.json`

 This file contains a list.
-Every element of the list is a `meta.json` file for a different node.
+Every element of the list is a `meta.json` file with additional key `mirrors` (which is created from `mirrors.json` file) for a different node.

 Example `nodes.json` file:

     [